-Call a professional: You should have your propane heating system examined yearly.
+If you already have a propane tank, you should have your propane heating system examined yearly.
 A qualified technician can test and check your system, highlighting any areas of concern before winter hits.
 It’s important to develop a schedule for annual cleaning and inspection — especially if you’re new to a home and there’s no existing schedule in place.

-Check your appliances: A qualified technician can also help check your appliances, ensuring they are in full working order and running at peak efficiency before the coldest months of the year.
-For example, your water heater should be set to no more than 120 degrees — this and other efficiency steps can help reduce your heating bill.
+A qualified technician can also help check your appliances, ensuring they are in full working order and running at peak efficiency before the coldest months of the year.
+For example, your water heater should be set to no more than 120 degrees.
+You should also arrange to have your heating appliances installed before the winter months – this and other efficiency steps can help reduce your heating bill.

 Your propane tank should never fall below 20 percent capacity.
 If it runs out entirely, your pilot light will extinguish, and you’ll have to arrange for a qualified technician to perform a leak check and reconnect your gas.

 What will you do when bad weather hits and you’re left without power?
 Buy a backup generator so that you and your family are always protected.
 When a winter storm comes around, you’ll be secure knowing that you will always have power.